-Seattle collective TUF is excited to announce the first wave of participating artists and workshops for TUFFEST 2018, taking place on Saturday, July 14 at Judkins Park.
+Seattle collective TUF is excited to announce the final wave of participating artists and workshops for TUFFEST 2018, taking place on Saturday, July 14 at Judkins Park.
 The event is free and open to all ages, aligning with TUF’s commitment to accessibility and community outreach.

 TT the Artist [Baltimore, MD]